Tagirijus/ledger-add/README.md

 	Date [2015/10/25]:
 	Presets: market
 	Name or preset ('p ...')
 [Einkaufen]:

+If you want to chose the preset now, you can enter 'p market':

+	Name or preset ('p ...')
+[Einkaufen]: p market

 You can exit the programm by entering '.' in nearly any input.